Karnataka's first free plasma bank set up in Bengaluru amid COVID-19 surge

 What is a plasma bank?

-The antibody rich plasma from a Covid-19 recovered patient is extracted and administered to a current infected patient to find out if the antibodies can help patients recover.
+- The antibody-rich plasma from a Covid-19 recovered patient is extracted and administered to a current infected patient to find out if the antibodies can help patients recover.

 Who can donate plasma

-In such centre, donors's detailed medical history would be checked and physical examination like height, weight, blood pressure have been checked.
+In such centre, donors' detailed medical history would be checked and physical examination like height, weight, blood pressure have been checked.

-Meanwhile, while Karnataka on Sunday reportded more than 4000 cases and Bengaluru reported 2,156 new Covid-19 cases and 36 new deaths.
+Meanwhile, while Karnataka on Sunday reported more than 4,000 cases and Bengaluru reported 2,156 new Covid-19 cases and 36 new deaths.

 The city's total cases increased to 31,777, out of which 24,316 cases are active.
 The new deaths increase the total fatality to 667.
 The city's positivity rate is 12.82 per cent.